 If the Minor or Dependent Children are the children of the Qualified Surviving Spouse or Qualified Surviving Domestic Partner (Qualified Survivor), the additional benefits are paid to, and are the property of, the Qualified Survivor, not the children.
-If the Minor or Dependent Children are not the children of the Qualified Survivor, the additional benefits are paid to the court-appointed legal guardian(s) of the Minor or Dependent Children.
-However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, to the Guardian or Conservator of the Dependent Child's Estate, or the Trustee of the Dependent Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
-Section 1396p(d)(4)(A), (B) or (C)).
+If the Minor or Dependent Children are not the children of the Qualified Survivor, the additional benefits are paid to the court appointed legal guardian(s) of the Minor or Dependent Children.
+However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, the Guardian or Conservator of the Dependent Child's Estate, or the trustee of the Dependent Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
+Section 1396p(d)(4)(A), (B) or (C).

-The total survivor benefit may not exceed 100% of the member's Final Average Salary or 100% of the retired member's COLA-adjusted Final Average Salary.
+The total survivor benefit may not exceed 100% of the member's Final Average Salary or 100% of the retired members COLA-adjusted Final Average Salary.
+This provision does not apply to the qualified survivors of members who transferred from Tier 2 to Tier 5.

-Benefits for Children When There is No Qualified Surviving Spouse/Qualified Surviving Domestic Partner
+Benefits for Children When There Is No Qualified Surviving Spouse or Qualified Surviving Domestic Partner

-If you die leaving no Qualified Surviving Spouse or Qualified Surviving Domestic Partner, but you have Minor or Dependent Child(ren), the Minor/Dependent Child(ren) will receive a monthly pension benefit equal to that which your Spouse or Domestic Partner would have received (unmodified by the Optional Survivor Benefit) for as long as the Minor/Dependent Child(ren) remain qualified.
+If you die leaving no Qualified Surviving Spouse or Qualified Surviving Domestic Partner but you have a Minor or Dependent Child(ren), the Minor/Dependent Child(ren) will receive a monthly pension benefit equal to that which your Spouse or Domestic Partner would have received (unmodified by the Optional Survivor Benefit) for as long as the Minor/Dependent Child(ren) remain qualified.
 This amount is divided equally among the eligible children.

-Benefits paid on behalf of Minor/Dependent Children are paid to the court-appointed legal guardian(s).
-However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, to the Guardian or Conservator of the Dependent Child's Estate, or the Trustee of the Dependent Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
-Section 1396p(d)(4)(A), (B) or (C)).
+Benefits paid on behalf of Minor/Dependent Children are paid to the court appointed legal quardian(s).
+However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, the Guardian or Conservator of the Dependent Child's Estate, or the trustee of the Dependents Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
+Section 1396p(d)(4)(A), (B) or (C).